Qiskit/documentation/README.md

 ### Tabs

-To use a `Tabs` component, use the following syntax
+To use a `Tabs` component, use the following syntax:

 ```mdx
 <Tabs>